dakuang/tensorlayer/docs/user/tutorial.rst

   :align: center

 In the first part of the tutorial, we will just run the MNIST example that's included in the source distribution of `TensorLayer`_.
-MNIST dataset contains 60000 handwritten digits that is commonly used for training various image processing systems, each of digit has 28x28 pixels.
+MNIST dataset contains 60,000 handwritten digits that are commonly used for training various image processing systems, where each digit has 28x28 pixels.

 We assume that you have already run through the :ref:`installation`.
 If you haven't done so already, get a copy of the source tree of TensorLayer, and navigate